Skip to content

 When completing your application, you will be asked to provide contact details of two referees.
 Please ensure these details are accurate.
 As soon as you have submitted your application, your referees will be contacted by the university asking them to upload a reference to your online application.

-One must be a recent academic reference.
-The other should be either a second academic reference or a professional/employer reference.
+One must be a recent professional/employer reference.
+The other should be either an academic reference or a second professional/employer reference.
 They should cover your suitability for the course and your academic ability.

 Your referees should know you well enough, in an official capacity, to write about you and your suitability for higher education.
 We do not accept references from family, friends, partners, ex-partners or yourself.